top of page

 Based in Amsterdam

-With the ancient, raw-bodied weight of emotion.
-With the tension between control and collapse.
-With the paradox of being human in a time that wants to outgrow humanity.
+With the ancient, raw-bodied weight of emotion, With the tension between control and collapse, With the paradox of being human in a time that wants to outgrow humanity, In an age of post religion where the individual and identity wants to be explored and claim its place.
+My body exists

 We are evolving quickly technologically, intellectually but our emotions remain slow, raw, and unresolved.
 And yet, instead of honoring them, we pathologize them.
 We rush toward post-human and post-emotional futures as if feeling is a burden to shed.
 But what is left when we remove feeling?
 What kind of life remains?

 My process begins with confrontation.
-Some emotional impact in the world or within myself.
+Some emotional impact in the world or within myself. which i cant carry on my body.
 I sketch, I reflect, I start building.
 As the work takes shape, it challenges me back.
 I follow that exchange.
 My studio is full of fragments: wounds in bronze, bleeding sand, ropes that bind broken skins.
 I sculpt not to illustrate, but to distill: to embody something that’s felt, but hard to hold.

 My background in spatial design and architecture shapes the way I think through material and space.
 I don’t only sculpt form, I sculpt environment, tension, proximity.
 I’m always aware of how a body enters, lingers, or withdraws.
 This sensitivity to structure and transition informs how I build not just objects, but experiences.
 Whether a work is held in the hand or towers in a room, it’s always in dialogue with the body moving through or around it.